Navigation mit Access Keys

 The Structural Biology and Biophysics Seminar series (SBBS) is organized by PhD students of the Biozentrum, University of Basel since 2009.
 World-leading scientists are invited to present their current work to an audience of students, researchers and PIs.
 Typical lectures in this series describe applications of advanced structural biology and biophysics methods to solve biological problems.
 Methods include NMR spectroscopy, X-ray crystallography, cryo-electron microscopy, surface plasmon resonance and atomic force microscopy, but not only.
 The list of the past SBBS speakers is accessible here.

 Unless mentioned, attendance is open to all interested people, without registration.
-The fall semester 2024 is the following:
+The program for the spring semester 2025 is as follows:

 SBBS introductory meeting for students